 Realisations $\{x_j\}_{j=1}^N\in \R^{n\times N}$ of $\mathbb{P}_N$ are usually referred to as free fermions or non-interacting Fermi gases \cite{Macchi75} since the $N$ particles are only subject to the external potential $V$ and the Pauli exclusion principle.
 In the large $N$ limit, this induces non-trivial spatial correlations, named \emph{quantum fluctuations}.
 Using cold atoms in optical traps, it is now possible to experimentally simulate such non-interacting Fermi gases in a general potential and study these quantum fluctuations \cite{bloch_many-body_2008,giorgini_theory_2008}.
 This has led to a significant interest in the statistical physics literature regarding the theoretical description and universality of these local fluctuations.
 These predictions rely on standard methods from many-body physics such as \emph{local density approximations}, and on \emph{random matrix theory}.
 Indeed, for $V:x\mapsto x^2$ in dimension 1, $\mathbb{P}_N$ corresponds to the law of the eigenvalues of the Gaussian Unitary Ensemble (GUE), the most studied model of random matrices.
 We refer to the reviews \cite{Castin07, dean_noninteracting_2019} and Section \ref{sec:related-work} for some background on these results.

 Except in few specific cases, such as the harmonic oscillator, the eigensystem $(\lambda_k,v_k)_{k\in\N}$ of the Schrödinger operator $H_{\hbar}$ are neither explicit, nor given by induction formulas.
+The main novelty of this paper is to apply semiclassical methods to study (non-interacting) Fermi gases for a general class of potential $V$, a problem which is open in the mathematical literature since \cite{Macchi75}.
+This requires to extend, beyond the standard framework, both semiclassical estimates for the spectral projectors of Schrödinger operators and estimates for determinantal processes with general reproducing kernels.
 The greatest source of difficulty in this problem lies in the fact that the ground state of such free fermions are \emph{gapless}: one has $\lambda_{N+1}-\lambda_N\to 0$ in the asymptotic regime considered.
 Hence, one can only hope to describe the state $\Psi_N$ up to $\O(\hbar)$.
 In contrast, for gapped systems where $\lambda_{N+1}-\lambda_N$ is bounded from below, one can use perturbation theory to describe the state $\Psi_N$ up to any polynomial precision in $\hbar$.
 Such cases with recent activity are the Szeg\H{o} or Bergman projector (see notably \cite{berman_determinantal_2013,berman_determinantal_2014,charles_entanglement_2018} for a fermionic perspective).